The Pleasure: Plot

 One night, Ursula and Edmund disappear, Ursula having vandalised Gerard's mementos of Leonora and rerecorded the tapes with her own voice.
 Gerard, upset, has sex with Fiorella on the couch.
 They then go to the police to initiate a search but are not given proper attention because Gerard's father was a well-known anti-fascist.
 Later, Gerard and Fiorella visit the opium den to get help, where after a smoke they have a threesome with Haunani.

 At Rosa's, Ursula's virginity is auctioned off to the highest bidder.
 In the meantime, Haunani helps Gerard track down Ursula at Rosa's.
 When he tries get the police to intervene due to Ursula and Edmund still being underage, they refuse.
 They admit they have already known about Ursula and the auction for a few days, claiming that all of Venice has heard of it.
 However, the highest bidder is the commander of the Venetian fascist militia.
 Gerard and Fiorella therefore visit Rosa by themselves and Gerard pays Rosa more than the highest bidder in order to save Ursula's virginity.
 When Ursula consequently offers her virginity to him again, he refuses, but by threatening to deflower herself with a candle, she finally convinces Gerard to have sex with her.

-In the final scene, Gerard and Ursula walk towards the passageway where Leonora and he first had sex.
+Gerard and Ursula later walk towards the passageway where Leonora and he first had sex.
 She walks ahead, and when he follows, she waits for him behind a column to offer herself by lifting her dress, addressing him as Casanova.